surajiitd/NVIDIA_Jetson_Inference/digital_heritage_project_demo_SLAM/README.md

 ```
 ./Examples/Monocular/test_webcam Vocabulary/ORBvoc.txt Examples/Monocular/Webcam_ORBSLAM_setup/visionLab.yaml
 ```

+`test_webcam.cc` is used for taking capturing frames from webcam and is passed to ORBSLAM for further processing.

+`test_webcam.cc` is authored by the contributors of this repo and is not the part of original documentation.

 **NOTE**: It is advised to build ORBSLAM2 before running the above command as the already existing binaries may or may not work.